Susan McCracken, PhD

 Marion Malcome, MSW

 Dennis McCaughan is a licensed clinical psychologist in the independent practice of psychotherapy and consultation.
 He received his doctorate from the University of Chicago and for many years was affiliated with the adolescent services at Illinois State Psychiatric Institute, where he held a number of clinical and training positions.
-He is currently on the faculty of the Institute for Clinical Social Work and has taught at Northwestern University, the University of Illinois, and at SSA since 1997 in the areas of human development, interpersonal psychoanalysis, and psychotherapy.
-Mr. McCaughan is a consulting psychotherapist at the St. James Cathedral Counseling Center, Chicago and The Community House, Hinsdale, Illinois, and is a contributing editor to Schools: Studies in Education.
+He has taught at the Institute for Clinical Social Work and Northwestern University, the University of Illinois, and at SSA in the areas of human development, interpersonal psychoanalysis, and psychotherapy.
+McCaughan is a consulting psychotherapist at the St. James Cathedral Counseling Center, Chicago and The Community House, Hinsdale, Illinois, and is a contributing editor to Schools: Studies in Education.

 SSA Faculty Home Page